 - Select the Advanced Find tool to open the Find and Replace dialog.

-- Copy a regex provided below and paste it into the Find what field
+- Copy the customized search parameter provided below and paste it into the Find what field.

 - NONE / already defined per regex/wildcards

 Front of sentence paragraph-start phrases

 End of sentence phrases

 - Placeholder square brackets with the word item ([ITEM]) indicates a parameter item with which to overwrite the placeholder, including the square brackets.